gabrieloliverio/gabrieloliverio.github.io/_drafts/why-you-should-log.md

 restarting the server.
 All these log entries can be used by system administrators to possibly find a problem.

+## Severity levels
 There are usually five severity levels for logs in logging frameworks: debug, info, notice/warning, error and critical.

-Debug: It's that one that helps you to find bugs, in which you log an event, such a condition evaluated to true and a variable value, for example.
+**Debug**: It's that one that helps you to find bugs, in which you log an event, such a condition evaluated to true and a variable value, for example.

-Info: Allows you knowing your application's execution flow.
+**Info**: Allows you knowing your application's execution flow.
 In this type, you usually log events, such a user registered, a user that logged the system, a payment refused and so on.

-Warning/notice: These are used when something unusual happened in your system, but it didn't crashed and its user interface was not affected.
+**Warning/notice**: These are used when something unusual happened in your system, but it didn't crashed and its user interface was not affected.
 Up to this point you are able to add logs manually, placing the log framework calls in catch blocks or based on specific conditions.
 However, it's really interesting if you use a